liangfeng-hu/teloscore-agent-twin/README.md

 - high uncertainty retrieved → \(U_{\mathrm{unc}}\) rises → next action shifts toward **Clarify**
 - goal-aligned memory retrieved → \(U_{\mathrm{tel}}\) drops → next action continues toward execution

+## 4.1 Action-aligned content generation

+TelosCore Agent Twin does not stop at selecting an action.

+After memory retrieval shifts the energy state and the controller selects an action such as `patch`, `clarify`, `reflect`, or `replan`, the system can also generate **action-aligned output content**.

+This creates a more complete loop:

+1. retrieve relevant memory
+2. convert memory into energy bias
+3. select the next action
+4. generate content consistent with that action

+This makes the system easier to demonstrate as an actual agent rather than only a decision classifier.

+Example response fields now include:

+- `action`
+- `reason`
+- `generated_output`
+- `llm_used`
+- `llm_backend`

 ## 5. Repo structure

 ```text